hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 <img src="../img/cheatsheet_featureplot_1.png" width="800">
 </p>

-We can additionally `order` the values in a way that cells with higher values are shown in front (to avoid other cells drowning out the).
+We can additionally `order` the values in a way that cells with higher values are shown in front (to avoid other cells drowning out them).

 To identify cells that show the highest expression of a feature, we can set a `min.cutoff` based upon quantiles, where cells below the the threshold will show no expression.